11 Sources

 Source: Benzinga

-Companies vying for government contracts must now explain their policies on how they prevent technology misuse, including the distribution of child sexual abuse material and violent pornography
+Under the new state contract rules, AI companies vying for government contracts must explain their policies on preventing exploitation of individuals, including blocking the spread of child sexual abuse material and violent pornography

 3